 To the Japanese, Pearl Harbor was an irresistibly easy target.

 The Japanese plan was simple: Destroy the Pacific Fleet.
 That way, the Americans would not be able to fight back as Japan’s armed forces spread across the South Pacific.
 On December 7, after months of planning and practice, the Japanese launched their attack.

-In all, the Japanese attack on Pearl Harbor crippled or destroyed 18 American ships and nearly 300 airplanes.
+In all, the Japanese attack on Pearl Harbor crippled or destroyed nearly 20 American ships and more than 300 airplanes.
 Dry docks and airfields were likewise destroyed.
-Most important, almost 2,500 men were killed and another 1,000 were wounded.
+Most importantly, more than 2,000 people died.

 But the Japanese had failed to cripple the Pacific Fleet.
 By the 1940s, battleships were no longer the most important naval vessel: Aircraft carriers were, and as it happened, all of the Pacific Fleet’s carriers were away from the base on December 7.
 (Some had returned to the mainland and others were delivering planes to troops on Midway and Wake Islands.)

 Moreover, the Pearl Harbor assault had left the base’s most vital onshore facilities—oil storage depots, repair shops, shipyards and submarine docks—intact.
 As a result, the U.S. Navy was able to rebound relatively quickly from the attack.

 The attack on Pearl Harbor killed 2,403 U.S. personnel, including sailors, soldiers and civilians.
 Additionally, 1,178 people were wounded.
 129 Japanese soldiers were killed.

 Half of the dead at Pearl Harbor were on the USS Arizona.
 Today the sunken battleship serves as a memorial to all Americans who died in the attack.

 President Franklin D. Roosevelt addressed a joint session of the U.S. Congress on December 8, the day after the crushing attack on Pearl Harbor.